Dartmouth professor pinpoints the exact moment when your midlife misery will peak

 How sad are mid-lifers?
 In an earlier paper, Blanchflower and a colleague found that the happiness drop is roughly equivalent to the effect of a major negative life event, such as divorce or unemployment.
 In other words, it sucks.
 And 48, 49, and 50 aren’t much better.
 But after the dip, well-being improves steadily through age 70, the oldest age in the study.
 Blanchflower produces a cottage industry of papers that correlate well-being with everything from fruit and veggie consumption to hypertension.
 Not surprisingly, another paper of his showed that the probability of taking antidepressants peaks in people’s late 40s.

 Humans, by the way, are not alone in their sorrowful middle years.
 Chimpanzees and orangutans share it as well.
 This, says Blanchflower, indicates that some origins of our midlife funk may be biological.
-Blanchflower seems to be weathering his own mid-life just fine.
+Blanchflower seems to be weathering his own midlife just fine.